jksdk4/us-state-county-education-data/README.md

 ## About

+# This project is no longer being updated through this repository; check https://github.com/jksdk4/US-Educational-Attainment.git for the latest updates on this project

 This project is intended to use statistical datasets that can visually represent the rate in which certain educational levels have been achieved.
 The goal is to integrate a data visualization framework that can dynamically interpret the information into a web page depending on what option the user wants to see.

 The main basic functional aspect I am aiming for is to have a search interface.
 This way if a user wants to only see information for the state of Kansas, or perhaps wanted to see how many instances there are of a 'Jackson County' within the country, then the search tool interface should be able to provide this in a textual format.
 This can also be useful to someone who may want to quickly read something specific or may be unable to read a map.